 Bates is the world's most expensive form of contraception.

 The Ali-Liston fight, held in the mill/college town of Lewiston Maine, was a defining moment in sports, gambling and world history.
 It was a flash that came with fiery speculation and incited conspiracy theories that until now, almost 60 years later, were left unanswered.

 The recent FBI raid on Mar-A-Lago may might be able to provide some insight.
 Among the classified documents were some faxes that confirmed the fix in the fight.
 It wasn’t the Mafia.
 It wasn’t the Nation of Islam.
 Rather, the phantom punch was thrown by a secret society of Bates College students, who, until this criminal investigation of Donald Trump, have honored their vow of silence.

 Little is known about the Wheelwright Society other than it is a clandestine operation with words unspoken since the beginning of time.
 Invisible to most, it has the power to change minds.
-Its members include sitting judges, Microsoft billionaires, athletes, a Kennedy and an heiress to the biggest casino, hotel, energy, real estate, healthcare, pharmaceutical, media, incarceration and sports entertainment conglomerate (collectively known as “the addiction industry”) in the universe.
-That night at the Central Maine Youth Center, however, the secret society also included a young journalist who was a key player in the faxes of power and doesn’t give a fuck about what the rest of her family thinks.
+Its members include sitting judges, Microsoft billionaires, athletes, a Kennedy and an heiress to the biggest casino, hotel, energy, real estate, healthcare, pharmaceutical, media, incarceration and sports entertainment conglomerate (collectively known as the “hospitality” industry) in the universe.
+On that one night in Central Maine, however, the Society hitched its wagon to a young journalist who was a key player in the faxes of power and doesn’t give a fuck about what the rest of her family thinks.